Abuhamida/E-commerce-Customer-Segmentation/README.md

 ![Customer Clusters](images/customer_clusters.png)
 *Visualization of customer clusters*

+### 4. Power BI Dashboard
+A comprehensive Power BI dashboard has been created to visualize the results of the analysis and allow for easy exploration of the customer segments.
+The dashboard is available as a PDF file in this repository.

+To view the dashboard:
+1. Navigate to the `dashboard` folder in this repository
+2. Open the file named `E-commerce Customer Segmentation Analysis.pdf`

+The dashboard includes:
+- Overview of customer demographics
+- Cluster visualization and characteristics
+- Key metrics and insights for each cluster
+- Interactive filters for exploring different customer segments

 ## Results
 The analysis identified 2 distinct customer segments based on their behavior and characteristics.
 Further investigation into these segments can provide insights for targeted marketing strategies and personalized customer experiences.